yandexdataschool/Practical_RL/GRADING.md

 If you think that you have a special circumstances (like your grandmother's wedding) that prevented you from completing an assignment in time, ping course staff.
 We can cancel penalty for you.

+## Cheating
+Using code parts from either other students or from the internet is forbidden.
+Cheaters can be punished in various ways from zeroing out some parts of a specific assignment to unsatisfactory grade for the course.

 ## Frameworks
 One can use any languages/frameworks beyond the recommended one at his own risk.
 Srsly, if you’re not Andrej Karpathy or Volodymyr Mnih or something, at least consider the recommended way;